 Nativity Scene… without Jesus?

 Why put out the whole Nativity set if Jesus isn’t arriving until Christmas Eve?
 My mom always brought out the manger scene and put it up without the baby Jesus, so that we would remember that we awaited His coming.
-We added Him to the scene late at night on Christmas Eve or Christmas Morning.
-The Wise Men would be travelling further off to the side of the mantle, and get closer each day.
-On the feast of Epiphany (Jan 6) – they’d join the party
+We added Him to the scene on Christmas Eve or Christmas Morning.
+The Wise Men would be travelling further off to the side of the living room, and get closer each day.
+On the feast of Epiphany (Jan 6) – they’d join the party.

 Give Stuff Away

 Nothing combats the “I want-I want” attitude better than taking stock of everything you have, and giving some of it to others.
 I’m so glad my family started this when I was little – it’s stuck with me as an annual time to purge and now my kids are used to it as well.
 Spend a couple days going through toy boxes and pulling out rarely played-with toys to give to charity.
 Try to give nice things that other children will really like, alongside all the Happy meal toys that have sunk to the bottom of the toy box ;) Use the time to talk with your kids about how much a little boy will love this truck or that Transformer.

 Shopping for an Angel Tree child as a family, or filling boxes for Operation Christmas Child are also great ways to instill generosity in your children.